upsuper/gnome-extension-restore-geometry/README.md

 ## Usage

-### Quick Settings Menu

 1. Open Quick Settings (click the system menu in the top-right corner)
-2. Look for the "Window Geometry" menu item
+2. Look for the "Geometry" menu item
 3. Click to expand and see all open windows
-4. Toggle the switch next to any window to start/stop tracking it
+4. Toggle the switch next to any window to enable / disable restoring it

-### Automatic Restoration

-Once a window is tracked:
-1. The extension saves its current position and size
-2. When you move or resize the window, the new geometry is automatically saved
+5. Optionally: click the lock icon to track the window dynamically

-3. When you close and reopen the window, it will restore to the saved geometry
+When the geometry is locked, the window will always restore to the geometry when it is locked (or enabled) upon opening, otherwise, the window will restore to the geometry before it is closed last time.

 ## Development